ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Attach User policies
 Attaches the specified managed policies to the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_policy_names (optional) is a comma separated  list of IAM policy names.
-Parameter (optional) aws_iam_arns is a comma separated list of IAM policy arns.
+Parameter aws_iam_policy_names (optional) is a comma-separated  list of IAM policy names.
+Parameter (optional) aws_iam_arns is a comma-separated list of IAM policy arns.

 Note: One of parameters, aws_iam_policy_names or aws_iam_arns, is required to be set.